 Pastry Bag Hygiene

-Plastic coated pastry bags are another option although they don’t have the kind of softness that feels right in the hand.
+Plastic coated pastry bags (commission earned) are another option although they don’t have the kind of softness that feels right in the hand.

 THE SAFE BET: Disposable Pastry Bags